 Core Capabilities

-- Complete audit logs for SOC2 and GDPR compliance
+- Complete audit logs and centralized observability

 - Official Cursor Hooks partner for coding agent governance